30th December 2016

-I was greeted at the airport on arrival by a nice African man holding a sign with my name on it and for the first time in my life, I was authentically addressed as “m’lady”.
+I was greeted upon arrival at the airport by a nice African man holding a sign with my name on it and for the first time in my life, I was authentically addressed as “m’lady”.
 Rejoice.
 The nice man took me to the taxi booth in the airport where I met a girl named Laurie who was doing the same trip as me.
 This is what Laurie’s face looks like:

-Afterwards, we went back to our room to get some sleep but it wasn’t that straightforward.
-There I was, responsibly locking away my valuables in a locker under the bed but the door was just a wooden flap that opened downwards and I lost grip of it too soon and it came crashing down with the metal lock planting my foot, producing this injury which I would sustain for the rest of my trip:
+After a strange day, we headed to the hostel bar to drink the angst away and partake in a South African braai (BBQ) and it was so delicious and we loved it and then after that, we went back to our room to get some sleep but it wasn’t that straightforward.
+There I was, responsibly locking away my valuables in a locker under the bed but the door was just a wooden flap that opened downwards and I lost grip of it too soon and it came crashing down with the metal lock planting my foot, producing an injury which I would sustain for the rest of the trip

 Black people were tied to this tree by white people, stripped of their identities, renamed and sold as slaves.

 Below is a bell in Company Gardens (a nice garden with flowers and animals).
 It’s a replica of the bells that were rung to signal the beginning and end of the slaves’ working day.